c4tom/DreamDevBox/.dreamdevbox/README.md

 # DreamDevBox base configuration

-Those folders include the devilbox base configuration.
+Those folders include the dreamdevbox base configuration.

 Do not edit anything here!